nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the current displayed list.
 The index **must be a positive integer** 1, 2, 3 ...
 * Existing values will be updated to the new input values.
-* Refer to the complete list of tags for each field under [addstud command](#411-adding-a-new-student-record--addstud).
+* Refer to the complete list of tags for each field under [addStudent command](#411-adding-a-new-student-record--addstudent).

 Format: `edit [INDEX] nm/[STUDENT-NAME] id/[ID] exam/[NAME SCORE] pn/[PARENT-NAME]...`